Color a lightship

 Build a lightship

 If you have more patience than I do you can build a paper model of the Ambrose lightship by following these free plans.
 Note: The larger you make the plans, the easier it will be to build the ship.
-Heavy paper wouldn't hurt, either, and neither would a zen outlook.
+Heavy paper wouldn't hurt, either, and neither would a zen outlook on life.

 There are lightships afloat and open to visitors in California, Delaware, Maryland, Michigan, New Jersey, New York, Oregon, and Washington.
 Climb the gangplank, walk the decks, peer through the portholes, and imagine months on board.